flipacholas/Architecture-of-consoles/articles/mega-drive-genesis.Rmd.md

 ### The conductor {.tabs-close}

-The Z80 is an independent processor by itself, so it needs its own program (stored in the 8 KB of RAM available) to interpret the music data received from the 68000 and effectively manipulate the two sound chips accordingly.
+The Z80 is an independent processor by itself, so it needs its own program (stored in the 8 KB of RAM available) to interpret the music data received from the 68000 or the cartridge ROM and effectively manipulate the two sound chips accordingly.
 This program is called **sequencer** or **driver**.

 Nevertheless, the basis of sound driver is not limited to the Z80 CPU.
 While the Z80's memory map suggests this CPU is the **only one** capable of commanding the two audio chips in unison (which may be a relief for the 68000, since the latter is already fed up with other tasks).
 The Bus Arbiter can still shut down the Z80 to grant the 68000 access to the YM2612 as well [@audio-68kym].
 This is not as efficient but it's still another option for programmers to consider.
 For instance, the first Sonic The Hedgehog implemented its sound driver on the 68000 while later ones offloaded the task to the Z80 [@audio-stealth].